PROJonYz/NeedForThrottleUnderchase/README.md

 - Updates and information about project, you can find in my Discord channel

 #History
-- Project started in 2021 as a school project"
+- Project started in 2021 as a school project
 - Project is still actively updating since January 2023 and is heavily inspired from NFS Underground 2